The Sydney Football Stadium in Moore Park in 1988 to provide a premier rectangular field sports venue for rugby and soccer games.

 Phone: (02) 9360 6601

-How to get to Allianz Stadium by Train and Bus
+How to get to Sydney Football Stadium by Train and Bus

 By Light Rail: Exit at Central Station and catch bus #378 at Stand A on the north side of Eddy Avenue.
 Exit the bus to your left at Oxford Street and Ormond Street and cross Oxford Street at Oakley road and follow it south to the Stadium where you will see signs directing you to the various gates (7 minutes).